Racial segregation: Qing dynasty

-These restrictions did not apply Han Bannermen, who were settled in Manchuria by the Qing.
+These restrictions did not apply to Han Bannermen, who were settled in Manchuria by the Qing.
 Han bannermen were differentiated from Han civilians by the Qing and treated differently.

 The Qing Dynasty started colonizing Manchuria with Han Chinese later on in the dynasty's rule, but the Manchu area was still separated from modern-day Inner Mongolia by the Outer Willow Palisade, which kept the Manchu and the Mongols in the area separate.

 The policy of segregation applied directly to the banner garrisons, most of which occupied a separate walled zone within the cities in which they were stationed.
 Manchu Bannermen, Han Bannermen, and Mongol Bannermen were separated from the Han civilian population.
 While the Manchus followed the governmental structure of the preceding Ming dynasty, their ethnic policy dictated that appointments were split between Manchu noblemen and Han Chinese civilian officials who had passed the highest levels of the state examinations, and because of the small number of Manchus, this insured that a large fraction of them would be government officials.

 Colonial societies

 Belgian Congo

-Though there were no specific laws imposing racial segregation and barring Black people from establishments frequented by Whites, de facto segregation operated in most areas.
-For example, initially, the city centres were reserved to the White population only, while the Black population was organised in cités indigènes (indigenous neighbourhoods called 'le belge').
-Hospitals, department stores, and other facilities were often reserved for either Whites or Blacks.

-The Black population in the cities could not leave their houses from 21:00 to 04:00.
-This type of segregation began to disappear gradually only in the 1950s, but even then the Congolese remained or felt treated in many respects as second-rate citizens (for instance in political and legal terms).

 From 1952, and even more so after the triumphant visit of King Baudouin to the colony in 1955, Governor-General Léon Pétillon (1952–1958) worked to create a "Belgian-Congolese community", in which Black and White people were to be treated as equals.
 Regardless, anti-miscegenation laws remained in place, and between 1959 and 1962 thousands of mixed-race Congolese children were forcibly deported from the Congo by the Belgian government and the Catholic Church and taken to Belgium.